 An accordion is a UI element that displays content in a compact, space-saving way.
 It lets users expand or collapse sections, making it a great choice for FAQ sections, menus, or any content that can be organized into collapsible panels.

-In this guide, we’ll walk you through how to implement a simple accordion with HTML, CSS, and JavaScript.
+In this guide, we’ll show you how to implement a simple accordion using HTML, CSS, and JavaScript.

 What is an Accordion?